fkoester/docker-kimai/README.md

   ```bash
   $ docker-compose up
   ```

   This will command will:

   * Fetch the necessary docker images
   * Start the Apache and Mariadb services
+  * Setup persistent configuration in the autoconf.php and auth.php

-After completion, you should be able to access the Kimai instance at [http://localhost:8080](http://localhost:8080) and peform the initial installation.
+After completion, you should be able to access the Kimai instance but with an error at [http://localhost:8080](http://localhost:8080) (this is caused by the empty autoconf.php file which will be filled during the setup).

+To start the installation go to [http://localhost:8080/installer/index.php](http://localhost:8080/installer/index.php) and perform the initial installation.
 For the database connection choose the following parameters:

 * Host: *db*
 * User: *kimai*